singlestore-labs/start-with-singlestore-python-stored-procedure/README.md

    c. **Containers**: Grab your license key from [SingleStore portal](https://msql.co/3fZoxjO) and set it into `docker-compose.yaml`.
 Then run `docker-compose up` to start the cluster and automatically run `init.sql`.

-3. Adjust the connection details in `main.py`, `pip install mariadb`, and run it.
+3. Run the example:

+   a.
+In `main.py`, adjust `host`, `port`, `user`, and `password` to match your database connection details.
+For example, if running from containers, `host="localhost"` is perfect.
+If running from Managed Service, set the host to the client endpoint from the portal.

+   b. `pip install mysql-connector-python`

+   c. `python main.py`

 License